elotroalex/chiens/_texts/translation.md

 [6]({{site.baseurl}}/chiens/p006.html){:.pagetitle}

 - I was a slave for 50 years
-- and I cut the cane and I waxed the shoes and
+- and I cut the cane, and I waxed the shoes, and
 - the smallest child, the master's kid,
-- pulled the old slave along, chained to obedience
+- dragged the old slave around, chained to obedience
 - and respect;
 - and I tell you,
 - that which lights the old night of my skull,